gmatiasben/Crowdstrike/endpoint/deploy_macos_intune.md

 The CrowdStrike Falcon Sensor can be downloaded using a script directly within the Falcon Console.
 This can be achieved through an API that can be found by navigating to Support and Resources → API clients and keys.

-* Click on Create API client button.
+* Click on "Create API client" button
+* Complete with the following information:
-  * Client name = Deploy MacOS
+  * Client name: Deploy MacOS
-  * Scope = Sensor download (Read), Falcon images download (Read)
+  * Scope: Sensor download (Read), Falcon images download (Read)
-* Click on create
+* Click on "create"
 * Save client id, secret and Base URL.
-You will need them for the next step.
+You will need them for later use.

 ## Part 3 - Deployment Script